firebase/firebase-tools/README.md

     Initializes an existing Firebase app in the current directory and prompts you through configuring it for firebaseapp.com.

+  open
+    Opens the URL of the current Firebase app in a browser.

   list
     Lists the Firebases available to the currently logged in user.